University of Arizona Mt. Lemmon SkyCenter

 Aerospace Maintenance and Regeneration Tour

 The 309th Aerospace Maintenance and Regeneration Group (AMARG), also known as the "Boneyard," is an Air Force collection of more than 4,000 post-World-War-II military aircraft.
 AMARG provides critical aerospace maintenance and regeneration capabilities for Joint and Allied/Coalition warfighters in support of global operations and agile combat support for a wide range of military operations.
 The facility is located adjacent to the Pima Air & Space Museum at Davis-Monthan Air Force Base.

-Two types of Boneyard Tours are offered - either private or regularly scheduled.
-For private tours the fully narrated tour will be conducted on the group’s coach bus.
+Two types of Boneyard Tours are offered - private and regularly scheduled.
+For private tours, the fully narrated tour is conducted on the group’s coach bus.
 The Museum does not have a bus to offer for private Boneyard Tours.
-Reservations for private Boneyard Tours must be done at least 45 days in advance of the tour date.
-Tours are offered Mondays through Fridays (excluding Federal Holidays) and will be set up at a time to be determined by the group.
-Regularly scheduled Boneyard Tours are held Monday through Friday at 11 a.m. and 2 p.m.
-Beginning Nov.
-1, 2017, reservations must be requested by email or phone (520-618-4805).
-Reservations can be requested up to 90 days in advance of the tour and must be made 10 days in advance of the tour.
+Reservations for all Boneyard Tours must be done well in advance of the tour date; schedules fill up very quickly and often for months in advance.
+Private tours are offered Mondays through Fridays (excluding Federal Holidays) and will be set up at a time to be determined by the group.
+Regularly scheduled Boneyard tours are held Monday through Friday at 11 a.m. and 2 p.m. and fill up quickly and often months in advance.
+Group tour reservations may be requested in advance by email or phone (520-618-4805).

 Length: 1 and a half to 1 hour and 45 minutes typically.
 Traffic backlog at the Swan Gate at Davis Monthan AFB may affect tour time.
 It is not recommended that groups or individuals on a tight schedule take the tour as tour length time cannot be guaranteed.